LabCake/Path/README.md

 # Path
-A class made in PHP7 inspired by nodes path module, for modify and create path strings, also read folder/file information
+A class made in PHP inspired by nodes path module, for modify and create path strings, also read folder/file information

 Resolve path
 ```php